futurewei-cloud/zeta/docs/user/getting_started.md

 To start developing/deploying Zeta, you will need:
 - a host as **deployer**:
   - to build and package Zeta system
-  - to deploy zeta system to remote site or local as in container based "Kind" scenario
+  - to deploy zeta system to target site
   - to manage or interact with deployed Zeta system
   - For reference we are using Ubuntu Bionic VM
 - a target site to deploy Zeta into as **site**:
-  - The site has dedicated bare-metal servers/VMs for zeta control plane cluster and data plane ZGC cluster
+  - The site has dedicated bare-metal servers/VMs for zeta control plane cluster and data plane zeta gateway cluster (ZGC)
   - the target site can be implemented fully containerized and co-hosted with **deployer** as in the [**Kind** deployment scenario](https://github.com/futurewei-cloud/zeta/blob/main/docs/user/getting_started.
   - Zeta **deployer** script will deploy and provision the two Zeta clusters on the target Zeta servers/VMs